Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Testosterone-producing cells are more resistant to the effects of radiation and chemotherapy unless given in high doses.
 But if males receive high doses of radiation, testosterone deficiency could occur.

-The combination of pelvic radiation and high doses of alkylating agents causes the highest risk of damage.
+The combination of pelvic radiation and high doses of alkylating agents causes the highest risk of damage to the ability to produce sperm.

-Surgical procedures that may also cause infertility or disrupt normal sexual functioning include:
+Surgical procedures that may cause infertility or disrupt normal sexual functioning include:

 The condition is also known as hypogonadism.
 It can delay puberty (no signs of puberty after age 14 years) or cause it to stall (no progress in puberty) in affected young boys.